In this page

 - On the Jira interface, go to Apps (in the left-bar) → Better Commit Policy.

-- In the Connected VCS workspaces box, find the Bitbucket workspace.
+- In the Connected VCS workspaces box, find your Bitbucket workspace.

 - Click the icon to copy the connection ID to the clipboard.